yuno-payments/yuno-docs/docs/Payouts and Disputes/chargeback-management.md

 ## Predisputes (deflections)

 Some networks and providers offer early-resolution programs that can deflect disputes before a formal chargeback is opened.
-Examples include Visa Rapid Dispute Resolution (RDR), Mastercard’s Ethoca ecosystem, and American Express Accelerated Dispute Resolution (ADR).
+Examples include Visa Rapid Dispute Resolution (RDR), Mastercard's Ethoca ecosystem, and American Express Accelerated Dispute Resolution (ADR).

 When a provider/network explicitly reports a predispute deflection, Yuno: